re-rxjs/react-rxjs.org/docs/core-concepts.md

 As React is _pull_-based, it needs access to the latest value emitted from the stream when it needs to re-render.
 With the current model, it would have to wait until a new change is emitted in the stream before it can receive the new state, which wouldn't really work.
 Here's where React-RxJS comes into play.

 RxJS has another operator `shareReplay` which would cover this issue.
-However, it doesn't play nicely with the way that React works: when the source completes it will keep the last values in memory indefinitely, and replay it back when a new subscription is made, without re-subscribing to the source.
-This not only exposes a possible memory leak, but also makes it impossible to replay e.g. a fetch call once it has already resolved.
+However, it doesn't play nicely with the way that React works: when the source completes it will keep the last values in memory indefinitely, which would cause a possible memory leak.

 So that's why React-RxJS provides `shareLatest`.
 In essence, it addresses the issue of sharing the state between many components and keeping always the latest value, but without the additional issues that `shareReplay` exposes for this particular use case.
 So with React-RxJS our example would become: